HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 As discussed [earlier](#http10-to-http2), HTTP/1.1 only allows a single request at a time over a TCP connection.
 Most browsers get around this by allowing six parallel connections per host.
 The major improvement with HTTP/2 is that multiple requests can be multiplexed over a single TCP connection.
 This should reduce the total number of connections—and the associated time and resources—required to load a page.

-{# TODO(analysts): Nit, but I think it'd make more sense to show 2020 to the right of 2016 as I think most readers will conceptualize time going from left to right. #}
 {{ figure_markup(
   image="http2-total-number-of-connections-per-page.png",
   caption="Distriution of total number of connections per page",